samchutter02/samchutter02/README.md

 ## 🤝 Let's Connect

-Feel free to reach out via email or text about collaboration, freelance projects, or job opportunities.
+Feel free to reach out via email or text about collaboration, co-projects, or job opportunities.
 I’m always excited to work on innovative tech and meaningful problem-solving.